My Research: FAQ

 What are your areas of research?

-My research is mainly (but not exclusively) in areas related to condensed matter physics, statistical physics and applied mathematics.
+My research is mainly (but not exclusively) in areas related to biology, condensed matter physics, statistical physics and applied mathematics.
 I work closely with a number of other faculty both here and elsewhere, and both experimentalists and theorists.
-Some of my recent work has been in collaboration with Professors Jon Dantzig and Yoshi Oono and also the high temperature experimental groups at Urbana and elsewhere.
+Some of my recent work has been in collaboration with Professors Carl Woese, Bruce Fouke, Gustavo Gioia, Jon Dantzig and Yoshi Oono and also the condensed matter experimental groups at Urbana and elsewhere.
 Key themes of my research are the emphasis on describing and predicting real experiments, the development of special tools to cope with systems spanning many disparate scales of space and time, the use of renormalization group methods, and the creative use of computers to augment pencil and paper thinking.

 What preparation should I have?